jsmorph/wasmi/example/README.md

 In Normal Mode, execution completes in a single iteration as you would normally expect:

 - The `waeli` host function always uses the Rust `waeli` function to generate random numbers
-- Execution never halts, and each requested `waeli` result is calculated immediately
+- Execution never halts, and each requested `waeli` result is calculated on demand and synchronously
-- This mode simulates the original behavior but with enhanced tracing

 ## Key Components